Are you wondering what are the best souvenirs from Ireland you should bring back home, whether for a loved one or yourself?

 Whether you want to find a stitch that has a meaning, or you simply like the appearance of an Aran jumper, ensure you buy one that you will love.

-Be prepared for high prices too, especially if the jumper is 100% handmade or made by a hand loom.
-Machine-knitted Aran jumpers will not be as expensive but their quality may be less than handmade or hand loom knitted jumpers.
+Be prepared for high prices too, especially if the jumper is 100% handmade or made by a handloom.
+Machine-knitted Aran jumpers will not be as expensive but their quality may be less than handmade or hand-loom-knitted jumpers.

 Buy your Aran jumper on Amazon HERE.

-Wool Blankets and Throws
+2 Wool Blankets and Throws

-These come in all shapes and sizes, but the best ones are made from wool, be it merino wool, lambs wool or cashmere.
+These come in all shapes and sizes, but the best ones are made from wool, be it merino wool, lambswool or cashmere.
 There are even Aran throws and blankets that will keep you nice and toasty on a cold winter’s day.

 Most will be of a plain or checked design and come in a range of colours.
 These can be a beautiful gift to give someone from Ireland.

 Some of the best Irish blankets and throws come from the Avoca range, but there is also a great range available through Amazon.

 Shop the entire range of Irish wool blankets HERE on Amazon.

 One of the most unique souvenirs from Ireland is a Claddagh ring.
-This traditional Irish ring represents love, loyalty and friendship, through the heart, crown and hands respectively.
+A well-known Celtic symbol in Ireland, this traditional Irish ring represents love, loyalty and friendship, through the heart, crown and hands respectively.

-The design was first produced in the 17th century and can be found in rings, bracelets and also necklaces.
+The design was first produced in the 17th century and can be found in rings, bracelets, and necklaces.
 The rings can be used as friendship rings, or as engagement and wedding rings.

 The most iconic place to buy your Claddagh ring in Ireland is Thomas Dillions in Galway which has been making Claddagh rings since 1750.